 • Market risk is the risk that markets may at times be volatile, and the values of the fund's holdings may decline, sometimes significantly and/or rapidly, because of adverse issuer-specific conditions or general market conditions, including a broad stock market decline, which are not specifically related to a particular issuer.
 Geopolitical and other events, including war, terrorism, economic uncertainty, trade disputes, pandemics, public health crises, natural disasters and related events have led, and in the future may continue to lead, to instability in world economies and markets generally and reduced liquidity in equity, credit and fixed-income markets, which may disrupt economies and markets and adversely affect the value of your investment.
+The imposition by the U.S. of tariffs on goods imported from foreign countries and reciprocal tariffs levied on U.S. goods by those countries also may lead to volatility and instability in domestic and foreign markets.
 Policy changes by the U.S. government and/or Federal Reserve and political events within the U.S. and abroad, such as changes in the U.S. presidential administration and Congress, the U.S. government's inability at times to agree on a long-term budget and deficit reduction plan, the threat or occurrence of a federal government shutdown and threats or the occurrence of a failure to increase the federal government's debt limit, which could result in a default on the government's obligations, may affect investor and consumer confidence and may adversely impact financial markets and the broader economy, perhaps suddenly and to a significant degree.
 These and other conditions may cause broad changes in market value, the general outlook for corporate earnings, public perceptions concerning these developments or adverse investment sentiment generally.
 Changes in the financial condition of a single issuer, industry or market segment also can impact the market as a whole.
 In addition, adverse market events may lead to increased redemptions, which could cause the fund to experience a loss when selling securities to meet redemption requests by shareholders.
 Adverse market conditions may be prolonged and may not have the same impact on all types of securities.
 Conversely, it is also possible that, during a general downturn in the securities markets, multiple asset classes may decline in value simultaneously.
 Changes in value may be temporary or may last for extended periods.
 The financial markets generally move in cycles, with periods of rising prices followed by periods of declining prices.
 The value of your investment may reflect these fluctuations.

 Recent market events risk includes risks arising from current and recent circumstances impacting markets.
 Both U.S. and international markets have experienced significant volatility in recent months and years.
 As a result of such volatility, investment returns may fluctuate significantly.
-Moreover, the risks discussed herein associated with an investment in the fund may be increased.